jhunziker/FROGS_cpp/readme.txt

 readme.txt: This file that you are currently looking at.

-trace_ES.txt: GPR-trace created with the CGFFT code.
-Used to validate FROGS.
+trace_ES.txt: GPR-trace created with the semi-analytical code used to validate FROGS.

 -----------------------------------------------